Radranger/DH2323-Computer-Graphics-Procedural/README.md

 ### 2024-05-12

-Worked on finding relevant academic papers for the report.
-Report has gone through extensive writing of things we currently have work on such as introduction, related work, current implementation at the current stage and explanation of theories.
+Found more academic paper "Evaluating Emotive Character Animations Created with Procedural Animation" which we found relevant to the project.
+The peport has gone through extensive writing of things we currently have work on such as introduction, related work, current implementation at the current stage and explanation of theories.